 Exercise 2: Multiple Choice

-Instruction: Select the correct sentence in each block that appropriately uses the conjunctions "Neither... nor..." or "As well as" following the indicated grammatical rules.
+Instruction: Select the correct sentence that properly uses the conjunctions "Neither... nor..." or "As well as", according to the indicated rules and context.

 1.